failpunk/react-tubescience/README.md

 This assumes that data will be passed in and already available.
 In a larger app other components would be responsible for fetching and maintaining the app data.

+I didn't implement any advanced state managemennt schemes such as Redux as the design did not require it.
+I beleive these patterns should not be introduced until a clear need arises.

 ## Available Scripts